Go to allinclusive.co.uk

 Malta All-Inclusive Holidays: Island Experts Share Their Mediterranean Gem Secrets

 Known as the “Jewel of the Mediterranean,” Malta combines stunning coastal landscapes with 7,000 years of fascinating history, remarkable architecture, and vibrant culture.
-We’ve gathered insights from five Maltese tourism experts to create the ultimate guide to all-inclusive holidays on this captivating archipelago, complete with regional insights, transport tips, and a comprehensive price guide.
+We’ve gathered insights from five Maltese tourism experts to create the ultimate guide to all-inclusive holidays on this captivating archipelago, complete with regional insights, transport tips, and a comprehensive price guide, offering a bit of everything for every traveler.

 Regional Guide: Choosing Your Perfect Location

 Joseph Camilleri, a Maltese tourism veteran with 19 years of experience, breaks down the island’s main holiday regions: “Malta offers distinct experiences depending on where you stay.
-St. Julian’s and Sliema deliver vibrant urban energy with seaside charm, Mellieħa and St. Paul’s Bay provide classic beach experiences, while staying in Gozo offers a more tranquil island escape.”
+St. Julian’s and Sliema, situated in the heart of Malta, deliver vibrant urban energy with seaside charm, Mellieħa and St. Paul’s Bay provide classic beach experiences, while staying in Gozo offers a more tranquil island escape.”

 His recommendations by region: